Thomas Charles Hope

 Thomas Charles Hope (21 July 1766 – 13 June 1844) was a Scottish physician, chemist and lecturer.
-He proved the existence of the element strontium, and gave his name to Hope's Experiment, which shows that water reaches its maximum density at 4 C.
+He proved the existence of the element strontium, and gave his name to "Hope's Experiment", which shows that water reaches its maximum density at 4 C.

 In 1815 Hope was elected as president of the Royal College of Physicians of Edinburgh (1815–19), and as vice-president of Royal Society of Edinburgh (1823–33) during the presidencies of Walter Scott and Thomas Makdougall Brisbane.

-Charles Darwin was one of Hope's students, and Darwin viewed his chemistry lectures as highlights in his otherwise largely dull education at the University.
+Charles Darwin was one of Hope's students at the college, and Darwin viewed his chemistry lectures as highlights in his otherwise largely dull education at the university.

 Early life

 Born in Edinburgh, the third son of Juliana Stevenson and surgeon and botanist John Hope, he lived at High School Yards on the south side of the old town.

 He was educated next door to his house at the High School, the University of Edinburgh (MD 1787) and the University of Paris.
-At the university he was a student of Prof Joseph Black.
+At the university he was a student of Professor Joseph Black.

 Hope was a nephew of the physician Alexander Stevenson FRSE.

 University of Glasgow and the discovery of strontium

-He was appointed lecturer in chemistry at the University of Glasgow in 1787, and professor of medicine in 1789.
+Hope was appointed lecturer in chemistry at the University of Glasgow in 1787, and professor of medicine in 1789.

 In January 1788, on the proposal of John Walker, Daniel Rutherford and Alexander Monro, he was elected a Fellow of the Royal Society of Edinburgh.

-In 1791–1792 Hope completed experiments on the chemical element strontium, proposing the name Stronities for it, after Strontian, the west highland village where he found strontianite.
-The element was later renamed to Strontium.
+In 1791–1792, Hope completed experiments on the chemical element strontium, proposing the name Stronities for it, after Strontian, the west highland village where he found strontianite.
+The element was later renamed to strontium.
 On 4 November 1793, Hope presented his findings, An account of a Mineral from Strontian and of a Peculiar Species of Earth which it contains, to the Royal Society of Edinburgh.

 In the experiment that bears his name, Hope determined the maximum density of water and explained why icebergs float.